Archival research: History of archives organizations

 The oldest archives have been in existence for hundreds of years.
-For instance, the Vatican Secret Archives was started in the 17th century AD and contains state papers, papal account books, and papal correspondence dating back to the 8th century.
-Most archives that are still in existence do not claim collections that date back quite as far as the Vatican Archive.
+For instance, in Europe, the General Archive of the Crown of Aragon was instituted in 1318, or the Vatican Secret Archives which were started in the 17th century and contain state papers, papal account books, and papal correspondence dating back to the 8th century.
 The Archives Nationales in France was founded in 1790 during the French Revolution and has holdings that date back to AD 625, and other European archives have a similar provenance.
 Archives in the modern world, while of more recent date, may also hold material going back several centuries, for example, the United States National Archives and Records Administration was established originally in 1934.
 The NARA contains records and collections dating back to the founding of the United States in the 18th century.
-Among the collections of the NARA are the Declaration of Independence, the Constitution of the United States, and an original copy of the Magna Carta.
+Among the collections of the NARA are the Declaration of Independence, the Constitution of the United States, and an original copy of Magna Carta.
 The British National Archives (TNA) traces its history to the creation of the Public Record Office in 1838, while other state and national bodies were also formed in the late 19th and early 20th centuries.

 Universities are another venue for archival holdings and manuscript collections.
 Most universities have archival holdings that chronicle the business of the university.
 Some universities also have archives or manuscript collections that focus on one aspect or another of the culture of the state or country in which the university is located.
 Schools and religious institutions, as well as local studies and history collections, museums and research institutions may all hold archives.

 The reason for highlighting the breadth and depth of archives is to give some idea of the difficulties facing archival researchers.
 Some of these archives hold vast quantities of records.
 For example, the Vatican Secret Archive has upwards of 52 miles of archival shelving.
 An increasing number of archives are now accepting digital transfers, which can also present challenges for display and access.